 When money is tight, one of the first things that are cancelled are services which are deemed non-essential or luxury.

 When we worked full-time in corporate roles in Sydney, we regularly had massages, manicures and pedicures.
 With us now leading a more minimalist lifestyle, these pampering sessions have become non-essentials.
 Would we accept them as a gift?
 Most definitely.
-Who doesn’t like to be pampered every now and then?
+Who doesn’t like to be pampered now and then?

 Pampering sessions, especially massages, make a wonderful gift because they improve your physical and mental wellbeing, releasing feel-good hormones, like oxytocin, serotonin and dopamine.